Delhi-6: Plot

 Around this time, the Kala Bandar attacks Old Delhi.
 In order to exorcise the demonic influence of the Kala Bandar, the locals bring in a tantrik Shani baba who speculates that the local mosque must have been built over the ruins of a temple that was demolished for the purpose, thus initiating a vicious cycle of animosity in the previously harmonious Hindu-Muslim community.
 After the initial peaceful demonstrations, a mob goes on rampage and attacks some of the Muslims and their shops, including Mamdu's sweet shop.
 This prompts Mamdu to set fire to the tree temple.
 Roshan attempts to make peace but is rebuffed because of his mixed religious parentage.
 The locals ultimately settle on the fact that the Kala Bandar is hiding out in the sooni galli (a dark lane known to harbour evil presences), and command Gobar to fetch a lock of hair from the evil enemy so that the tantrik can burn it and complete the exorcism.

 Roshan realizes his affection for Bittu.
 He decides to stop her and confess his love upon Ali Baig's advice.
 So he dons a monkey outfit, stealthily following Bittu by leaping across the rooftops.
 In the meantime Gobar ventures into the sooni galli where Jalebi gives him a lock of her hair so he may return in triumph and bring peace to the community.
 At that moment, Roshan (in his monkey outfit) intercedes in Bittu and Suresh's rendezvous and causes the cowardly Suresh to flee.
 Bittu raises a loud alarm before Roshan unmasks himself, expresses his feelings for her which she reciprocates.
-The angry locals storm the place and beat up Roshan, believing him to the Kala Bandar, before Mamdu shoots him.
+The angry locals storm the place and beat up Roshan, believing him to be the Kala Bandar, before Mamdu shoots him.
 Gobar then proclaims that the Kala Bandar is in fact the vices residing inside the people of Delhi 6 and something they must defeat within themselves.
 The neighborhood realizes this and arranges for an ambulance.
 Roshan does not respond to the treatment, leaving people to believe that he died.
-In the meanwhile, the nearly dying Roshan meets his dead grandfather who reveals that there is a Kala Bandar in his own heart and that is why he wanted to ask forgiveness to his daughter-in-law, Roshan's mother, for not accepting her inter-religious marriage.
+In the meantime, the nearly dying Roshan meets his dead grandfather who reveals that there is a Kala Bandar in his own heart and that is why he wanted to ask forgiveness to his daughter-in-law, Roshan's mother, for not accepting her inter-religious marriage.
 Soon, he responds to the treatment and survives, much to everyone's happiness.
 He remembers Ali Baig's words, "Who can ever wish to leave Delhi's lanes?" rejoicing all with his wish to stay there forever.
-Roshan narrates that it is the Kala Bandar which is like the demon king Ravana, which can create hatred and divide among human beings and at the end he concludes that he returned to his home; New York City.
+Roshan narrates that it is the Kala Bandar which is like the demon king Ravana, which can create hatred and division among human beings.
+At the end he concludes that he returned to his home, which he now considers to be Delhi 6.